ElektraInitiative/libelektra/doc/decisions/header_include.md

 - Put all headers into one directory and use the same relative layout as will be installed.
 Then use `""`:

   This makes for an inconvenient development experience.
   It is also pretty hard to achieve for plugins and private headers would clutter the include-directory.

+- Only use `#include <>` and add everything to include path.

+  This makes the build setup more complicated.
+  It also makes it much easier to accidentally include a non-installed header in an installed one.

 ## Decision